AmateurECE/Binary-Tree/README.md

 * `bitree_data` - Return the data pointer held in the node specified.
 * `bitree_left` - Return the left child of the node specified.
 * `bitree_right` - Return the right child of the node specified.

+## Compiling/Using ##

+This library is small enough that its source can be added to any other source repository with little consequence.
+It can, however, be compiled (NOT linked) and installed in the location where you store your precious binaries.
+Ubuntu/KDE 16.04 and OS X 10.9 and greater are supported.
+Any other system is supported by Schr&#214;dinger's Principle.